Building payment workflows

 Common Drop-in payments steps

-For any workflow that uses Drop-in payments, whether it's built for purchases or account management, you first need to perform the following steps:
+For any workflow that uses Drop-in payments, whether it's intended to handle purchases or account management, you first need to perform the following steps:

 Elements prerequisites

-When using DigitalRiver.js with elements to build workflows, you need to be using payment sessions.
-So ensure you've completed the necessary migration.
-We also assume you are familiar with creating and styling elements as well as the basics of capturing payment details.
+If you're using Elements to build purchase workflows, complete the necessary migration to payment sessions.
+We assume you are familiar with creating and styling elements and capturing payment details.

 Purchase flows